 In 2008, the federal Bureau of Prisons passed a policy prohibiting the use of restraints on women in custody who are in labor, delivery or postpartum recovery.
 In 2009, Texas passed a law banning the use of shackles on incarcerated pregnant women during labor, delivery and postpartum recovery.
-But, as both the ACLU of Texas and the Texas Jail Project have found, for women in the state’s jails, the law has not always been put into practice.
+But, as both the ACLU of Texas and the Texas Jail Project have found, for women in the state’s prisons, mental hospitals, and county jails, the law has not always been put into practice.

 Posts Tagged ‘ pregnant inmates ’

 Outside of the lockups, few know how pregnant women are treated.
 But for years, Diana Claitor, co-founder and director of the Texas Jail Project, has been trying to get a glimpse inside.
 Her approach is to work with inmates and families to navigate the system, instructing them on how to file complaints and get help when they need it.
 In the process, she’s learned a lot about how jails fail pregnant women.